 On January 27, 2017, the Company entered into a Securities Purchase Agreement with Eagle Equities, LLC, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$230,000.
-The first note (the "January 2017 Eagle Note") was funded with cash and the second note (the "January 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "January 2017 Eagle Note Receivable").
+The first note (the "January 2017 Eagle Note") was funded with cash and the second note (the "January 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "January 2017 Eagle Note").
 The terms of the January 2017 Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The January 2017 Eagle Note Receivable is due September 27, 2017, unless certain conditions are not met, in which case both the January 2017 Eagle Back-End Note and the January 2017 Eagle Note Receivable may both be cancelled.
-Both the January 2017 Eagle Note and the January 2017 Eagle Note and the January 2017 Eagle Note and the January 2017 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
-The outstanding principal amounts plus accrued interest under both the January 2017 Note Receivable in trading days prior to the conversion, subject to adjustment in certain events.
-On May 4, 2017, the Company received a partial payment of the January 2017 Note Receivable in the amount of \$40,000 and on June 3, 2017 the balance of \$190,000 was funded, of which \$11,250 was paid directly to legal fees.
-As a result, the January 2017 Eagle Back-End Note is now convertible.
-The January 2017 Eagle Note and the January 2017 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company is recording a put premium of \$153,333 as each of the notes were funded.
-As of June 30, 2018, the outstanding principal under the January 2017 Eagle Note along with \$14,988 of accrued interest was fully converted.
-As of June 30, 2019, the outstanding balance of \$230,000 under the January 2017 Eagle Bot
+The January 2017 Eagle Note Receivable was due September 27, 2017, unless certain conditions were not met, in which case both the January 2017 Eagle Back-End Note and the January 2017 Eagle Note Receivable may both be cancelled.
+Both the January 2017 Eagle Note and the January 2017 Eagle Back-End Note and the January 2017 Eagle Back-End Note and the January 2017 Eagle Back-End Note are convertible into common stock of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+On May 4, 2017, the Company received a partial payment of the January 2017 Eagle Back-End Note then became convertible.
+The January 2017 Eagle Note and the January 2017 Eagle Back-End Note then became convertible.
+The January 2017 Eagle Note and the January 2017 Eagle Back-End Note then became convertible.
+The January 2017 Eagle Note and the January 2017 Eagle Back-End Note then became on \$10,000 was funded, of which \$11,250 was paid directly to legal fees.
+As a result, the January 2017 Eagle Back-End Note then became convertible.
+The January 2017 Eagle Note and the January 2017 Eagle Back-End Note then became on \$153,333 as each of the notes were funded.
+As of June 30, 2018, the outstanding principal under the January 2017 Eagle Note along with \$14,988 of accrued interest was fully converted (see Not